 Dog and cat droppings, meat, fish, bones, oils, dairy, diseased plant material, woody plant material, inorganic materials (e.g. plastics, metals, etc.), fallen dried leaves/pine needles (they will not break down fast enough).

-REMEMBER: Follow the basic guidelines, use your best judgement, be observant of the results and adjust as necessary.
+REMEMBER: Follow the basic guidelines, use your best judgment, be observant of the results and adjust as necessary.
 Don’t worry too much about doing it perfectly!

 *Do not put any material in your bin that contain pesticides.
 The creatures living in your bins are what break the materials down in to soil, pesticides can harm them negatively impacting the composting process.